Nature For Us All - Recreation Ground, Martlesham

 Initial actions already implemented have been to leave some grass areas uncut through summer so allowing wildflowers to grow and bloom, with paths mown through them, not cutting grass too short in other general recreational areas to encourage low growing flowering plants, and the planting of native trees and shrubs.

-Next Phase - Kroni's Piece
+Next Phase - Kronji's Piece

 The next phase is Area One project, alongside the car park.
 It includes an inclusive path which will make the area more accessible.
 There will also be seating, with space for wheelchairs, walking aids, prams, buggies etc. Shallow swales provide surface water drainage tying in with future potential car park and track improvements; they also provide different conditions for wild plants.
 Soil from the works is being kept on site by creating low mounds that wrap around the seats and path and bring the grass, wildflowers, and insect life nearer eye level to appreciate.
 The existing wildflower and grass seeds in the mounds' soil will be allowed to grow.
 In the future some of the grass areas will be allowed to remain uncut over summer, encouraging wildflowers and wildlife.
 Other features and planting will gradually be added after the hard landscaping and earthworks are completed, as the project progresses.